Shredded Beef Enchiladas (4 ingredients)

 Yes.
 Make sure they’re double wrapped (plastic, then foil or freezer paper).
 Defrost before reheating – and remove wrapping first.
 Enchiladas will keep for up to 2 months in the freezer.

-Most enchilada sauce contains flour, unless it specifically says it doesn’t, so be on the lookout for that.
-Also corn tortillas are gluten free, but obviously flour tortillas aren’t.
-This green chile enchilada sauce IS gluten free and can be used in this recipe.
+Most enchilada sauce contains flour unless it says it doesn’t, so be on the lookout for that.
+Also, corn tortillas are gluten-free, but obviously, flour tortillas aren’t.
+This green enchilada sauce recipe IS gluten-free and can be used in this recipe.

 Not really.
 But if you eat a normal portion size and and don’t go overboard, it’s not the worst thing you can eat.